 The size of an IB processor is about that of a fingernail.
 The average computer contains quite a few of them, and they are typically also used for things you'd use custom chipsets for here.
 Think of it: a fully programmable video subsystem!

 Transistors and CMOS fabrication are the standard.
 Vaccum tubes?
 That's 30 year old technology!
 While IB's technological level was somewhere equivalent to 20 years ago (1980s) in 2005, it has been catching up.
-It is expected that IB and *here* will reach parity in another 20 years as of 2005.
+It is expected that IB and *here* will reach parity by 2025.

 The origin of IB's contemporary computer technology has its origins in the development of the vacuum tube-powered "Colossus" computer and other efforts to crack the infamous German "Enigma" code.
 Contributing scientists included Neumann János and Alan Turing, who developed the modern foundations of computer technology.
 The efforts proved a success, and soon vacuum-tube computers such as ENIAC in Philadelphia spread to laboratories and research institutions across the Western world.
 Although vacuum tubes enjoyed a brief vogue as the primary devices used in computer technology, they were soon replaced by the transistor in 1948, and the last vacuum tube computer was built in 1963 at Osage University in Louisianne.
 However, despite the massive advance in technology and increased stability offered by the transistor, it was largely unable to solve the problem of size in computers, as transistors and other components still had to be wired together in complicated discrete circuits.
 As a result, computers remained large, clunky devices confined to universities and research laboratories--that is, until the invention of the integrated circuit.